The ARENA Advisory Panel provides advice to support the development and selection of projects and initiatives for funding by ARENA.

 Dr Watt has extensive experience in renewable energy technology, policy, education and deployment and has worked collaboratively with stakeholders from industry, government, academia and the community.

-Dr Stephen White: Program Leader, Energy for Buildings stream – CSIRO
+Dr Stephen White: Program Leader for the Energy for Buildings Stream, CSIRO

 Dr White leads the “Energy for Buildings” Stream in CSIRO and is a Program Leader in the Low-Carbon-Living Cooperative Research Centre.
 He chairs the AIRAH Solar Cooling Special Technical Group, the ASBEC Sustainable Housing Task Group, and is a subtask leader in the International Energy Agency Task48 “Quality Assurance and Support Measures for Solar Cooling”.

 He has played a lead role in a number of award winning solar cooling showcase installations, and in the world first AS5389 Technical Standard for Solar Heating and Cooling.
 He has significant technology commercialization experience, including lead roles in three start-up companies.
 He also oversees the NatHERS software tools that underpin current house energy efficiency regulation.

 Dr Greg Wilson: Research Group Lead and Principal Research Scientist, CSIRO Energy